remipichon/voc/Voc-configuration.md

 * push
   * non mandatory
   * built image will be pushed to the 'push' value, it has to be a valid Docker Registry
+  * it can be an array to push several remote at once (typically to push _latest_ as well as a version)
-  * currently not supporting 'docker login' nor unsecure registry
+  * currently not supporting 'docker login' (has to be done in _gitlab-ci.yml_ using Gitlab secrests) nor unsecure registry
 * context
   * relative path from where **configuration** file is found
   * should be a valid Dockefile context, it will be given as PATH to [Docker build](https://docs.docker.com/engine/reference/commandline/build/#usage)